madeden/blogposts/k8s-transcode/00-concurrency-in-k8s.md

 In this blog post, we will do the following:

 1. Setup various Kubernetes clusters: pure bare metal, pure cloud, in LXD containers with strict CPU allocation.
-Make sure they can run privileged containers (to share hostpath)
 2. Design a minimalistic Helm chart to easily create some parallelism
 3. Run benchmarks to scale concurrency (up to 32 threads/node)
 4. Extract and process logs from these runs to see how concurrency impacts performance per core